-NOTICE: COVID-19 has meant that many of our favourite destinations and events are closed or have been cancelled for 2020.
+NOTICE: COVID-19 has meant that many of our favourite destinations and events are closed or have been cancelled.
 Please be sure to check on the status of your event or destination before heading out.

 Middlesex Centre's rural heritage and natural setting make it a perfect place to spend a day.
 From golfing to visiting area farmer's markets to splashing at neighbourhood parks, Middlesex Centre offers some amazing outdoor experiences.
 If dining and spas are more your thing, we have those too - there's something for everyone to enjoy in Middlesex Centre!